ecg-marktplaats/marktplaats-api-guidelines/docs/urls-and-uris.md

         "totalResults": 10
     }

-### The query component of a URI should be used to paginate collection or store results
+### The query component of a URI should be used to paginate collections or store results

-A REST API client should use the query component to paginate collection and store results with the `offset` and `limit` parameters.
+A REST API client should use the query component to paginate collections and store results with the `offset` and `limit` parameters.

 The `limit` parameter specifies the maximum number of contained elements to return in the response.
 The `offset` parameter specifies the zero-based index of the first element to return in the response.